fhitchen/clj-cb/README.md

        => #object[com.couchbase.client.java.query.dsl.path.DefaultGroupByPath 0x2c738ab4 "SELECT foo FROM bucket WHERE foo = $val1 OR foo != $val2"]

        ;; We execute a parameterized N1QL query.
-By default they are not ad hoc, assuming, as we have gone to the trouble ;; to prepare them, we want to use the client and server query optimizations.
+By default queries are not ad hoc, assuming, as we have gone to the trouble ;; to prepare them, we want to use the client and server query optimizations.
 Almost all of the keywords map to ;; exactly what you would expect in the Couchbase DSL, :select, :select-distinct and so on. :i creates a ;; `backquoted` identifier as does the :as keyword, "`x` AS a". :s-as creates an unquoted identifer, "meta().id AS b".
        ;; Parameters that you want to replace are passed in a Clojure map {"key" "value"}.
 Keys have to be "Strings" not ;; :keywords.
-       ;; See the extensive tests for more details.
+       ;; See the extensive tests for more exmples and details.

         (prn (:rows (b/p-query (fx/bucket) {:select [{:s-as ["a" "meta().id"]} {:as ["b" "pages"]}] :from [{:i "earthen_test"}]